Makemake: Atmosphere or outgassing

 JWST detection of gaseous methane (CH_{4}) fluorescence in Makemake's near-infrared spectrum (left panel, labeled a).
 Either an outgassing methane coma (b) or a thin methane atmosphere (c) can explain the observed fluorescence.

 Analysis of JWST spectroscopy in 2025 revealed the presence of gaseous methane on Makemake, which fluoresces in near-infrared due to sunlight absorption.
 Makemake is the second trans-Neptunian object confirmed to have gas, after Pluto.
 However, it is uncertain whether Makemake's methane gas is contained in a gravitationally bound atmosphere, or is temporarily outgassing (if not escaping) from its surface due to methane ice sublimation or cryovolcanic plumes.
 Makemake is barely massive and cold enough to theoretically hold onto an atmosphere of methane or nitrogen; JWST observations have shown that Makemake does not appear to have nitrogen gas, which indicates most of it had already been lost to atmospheric escape.

 If Makemake's detected methane gas is entirely contained in a gravitationally bound atmosphere, then the surface atmospheric pressure would be roughly 10 picobars (1 micropascal), which is 100 billion times less than Earth's atmospheric pressure and 1 million times less than Pluto's.
 Such an extremely thin atmosphere was not detected in observations of Makemake's 2011 stellar occultation, which supports the occultation finding that Makemake lacks a substantial global atmosphere greater than 4–12 nanobars (0.4–1.2 millipascals).
 The temperature of this putative thin atmosphere would be about 40 K, which is slightly above the sublimation temperature of methane at this atmosphere's surface pressure.
 This raises the possibility that Makemake's putative atmosphere may be sustained by the sublimation of surface methane ice.
 As Makemake follows an eccentric orbit, its putative atmosphere may change with distance from the Sun: for example, in the warmer temperatures of perihelion, Makemake may sublimate more methane but may lose some to atmospheric escape.

 Alternatively, if the methane gas detected by JWST is coming from outgassing only, then it would suggest that Makemake is releasing roughly 266 kg of methane per second from 4–30% of its entire surface area.
 It is unknown if the methane is being outgassed at speeds fast enough to escape Makemake's gravity.
-If methane gas is escaping, it would form a comet-like gas coma surrounding Makemake.
-The estimated mass loss rate would be comparable to that of Enceladus's water plumes (300 kg/s) and the limited surface area of methane emission could be potentially related to Makemake's proposed cryovolcanic hotspot.
-Cryovolcanic outgassing of methane has been hypothesized to be ubiquitous among large trans-Neptunian dwarf planets like Makemake.
+If methane gas is escaping, it would form a comet-like coma surrounding Makemake.
+The estimated mass loss rate would be comparable to that of Enceladus's water plumes (300 kg/s) and the limited surface area of methane emission could potentially be related to Makemake's proposed cryovolcanic hotspot.
+Cryovolcanic outgassing of methane has been hypothesized to be ubiquitous among trans-Neptunian dwarf planets like Makemake.